goadesign/goa/docs/Guide.md

 | ------------------ | --------------------------- | ------------------------------------------------------------------------ |
 | Rate(*RatePayload) | PUT /1 {"a": 0.5, "b": 1.0} | Rate(&RatePayload{ID: 1, Rates: map[string]float64{"a": 0.5, "b": 1.0}}) |

-Without `Body` the request body shape would be an object with one key `rates`.
+Without `Body` the request body shape would be an object with a single field `rates`.

 #### Mapping HTTP element names to attribute names